generation-org/jwd-final-project/task-9/README.md

 Now we have our `deleteTask` method ready, we need to connect it to the delete buttons we created in Step 1.

 We'll be using the `delete-button` class we added to the buttons to find them.
-It's all very similar to the code we did for the "Mark As Done" button.
-After the deleting the task, remember to `taskManager.save()` and `taskManager.render()` the tasks!
+It's all very similar to the code we did for the "Done" button.
+After deleting the task, remember to `taskManager.save()` and `taskManager.render()` the tasks!

 1. In `js/index.js`, find the `EventListener` for the `click` event on the `Tasks List` we created in Task 8.
-2. At the bottom of the function, after our code that handles the "Mark As Done" button, create a new `if` statement to check if the `event.target.classList` `contains` the class `'delete-button'`.
+2. At the bottom of the function, after our code that handles the "Done" button, create a new `if` statement to check if the `event.target.classList` `contains` the class `'delete-button'`.
 3. If it does, get the `parentTask` and store it as a variable.
 4. Get the `taskId` of the parent task from its `data-task-id` property - **remember**, since it's stored as a string in a `data` attribute, we need to convert it to a number, just like we did for task 8!
 5. Delete the task, passing the `taskId` to `taskManager.deleteTask()`